Observable Optimization for Precision Theory: Machine Learning Energy Correlators: Learning the Energy-Energy Correlator Distribution

 It becomes apparent that the DNN learning the probability distribution is not ideal.
 Instead, one needs to focus the network's attention to the high-energy region of interest in the distribution.
 To do so, we observe from Eq.~\eqref{eq:eec_int} that the EEEC is simply a positively re-weighted four-dimensional distribution.
 Although it is not a probability density, one can learn it with the same techniques as are used to learn a probability density: compute the KL divergence between the EEEC as given in the data and a neural net parametrization $\eec_{\bm \phi}$, namely

 The discretized version of the loss function that we use in practice is

 Convergence of the loss function (assuming infinite statistics and perfect training) in Eq.~\eqref{eq:eec_loss} is guaranteed as it is based on the KL divergence between $\eec_{\rm Data}$ and $\eec_{\phi}$.
 Additionally, $\mathcal{L}_{\eec, \lambda}(\bm \phi)$ is physically intuitive, since it not only prioritizes regions where samples are concentrated, but also re-weights them by their energy like the original observable.
 As with learning the ordinary probability distribution, the normalization term in Eq.~\eqref{eq:eec_loss} is needed to regularize the loss function and make the optimization problem well-posed.
+We remind the reader that the discrete sum over $N$ and $M$ occurs over the batch used for training the network